-Interested applicants should ensure that all of the following are received by December 15, 2012 (preferably by December 1, 2012):
+Interested applicants should ensure that all of the following are received by December 1, 2013:

 - In addition to the standard information regarding where you have had applied experience and names/contact information of supervisors at those sites, please provide the approximate number of (a) individual face-to-face counseling hours, (b) group hours, (c) couples/family hours, (d) psychological assessment/evaluation hours, and (e) supervision hours received as part of practicum/internship training and the approximate number of hours in each of these categories received through work experience.